oigonzalezp2024/sooahkimsfolio/README.md

 **[Live site](http://sooahs-room-folio.com/)**

 This repo contains code of Soo-ahs's Folio.
-Learn how to create a porfolio like this [here](https://youtu.be/AB6sulUMRGE)!!
+If you're interested, learn how to create a porfolio like this [here](https://youtu.be/AB6sulUMRGE)!!
 It's beginner friendly!

 ![Page screenshot](/media/og-image.webp?raw=true "Page screenshot")